thunderheadone/one-sdk-ios/README.md

 #### Send properties for a URL scheme

-If you have disabled automatic identity transfer you can still send all URL parameters received as part of a URL scheme, which opens your app, by calling
+If you have disabled automatic identity transfer you can still send all URL parameters received as part of a URL scheme, which opens your app, by calling:

 Swift:
 ```swift